mrliptontea/PurpleMine2/README.md

 Then go to Redmine > Administration > Settings > Display and select PurpleMine2 from the list and save the changes.

+## Plugins

+This theme also features new look for [Redmine Backlogs][redmine_backlogs] plugin.

+To install it, simply copy and overwrite files in `plugin_assets/redmine_backlogs/stylesheets` or in `plugins/redmine_backlogs/assets/stylesheets` if it's not installed yet.

 ## License

 [WTFPL](http://www.wtfpl.net/)